Lawyacado

-Lawyacado is a town in the Awdal region of Somaliland.
+Lawyacado (Lowyacaddo, Lawya Cado, Lawya Caddo, Lowya Cadde) is a town in the Awdal region of Somaliland.
 It is situated on the border with Djibouti.

+The town across the border in Djibouti is Loyada, a name derived from the Afar language, which when rewritten in Somali style becomes Lawyacado.
+That sounds like with a white calf in Somali speaking.

 Demographics

-As of 2012, the population of Lawyacado has been estimated to be 37,600.
 The town inhabitants belong to various mainly Afro-Asiatic-speaking ethnic groups, with the Gadabuursi and Issa subclans of the Dir especially well represented.